-There are plenty of tips out there for calming your kiddo down during a tantrum.
-If you’re a parent, you’ve likely tried some of them already—deep breaths, distractions, grounding exercises.
+There are plenty of coping strategies out there for calming your kiddo down during a tantrum or meltdown.
+If you’re a parent, you’ve likely tried some of them already — deep breaths, distractions, grounding exercises.

 But what happens if your child simply refuses to try any of the coping strategies, further continuing the chaos?
-This is a common reaction for overwhelmed/agitated/emotional kids, so you’re not alone!
+This is a common reaction for overwhelmed, agitated, or emotional kids, so you’re not alone!

 These next-level ideas can help when kids don’t take well to emotional regulation strategies.
 As a bonus, these new tools may cause you to think deeper about ways to support your kiddo (not just stop their tantrums).

-What to do if your child says no or refuses to use coping skills when upset
+What to do if your child says no or refuses to use coping strategies when upset

 - Give them space to blow off steam